LarsDenBakker/blog-posts/developing-without-a-build/es-dev-server.md

 import foo from 'foo';
 ```

 Out of the box, the browser will throw an error, as it doesn't know how to handle these kinds of imports.
-In our previous article (TODO: Link) we explored how these imports by using import maps, an upcoming browser API.
+In our previous article (TODO: Link) we explored how to use these imports by using import maps, an upcoming browser API.

 Until import maps are properly supported in browsers, we can use the `--node-resolve` flag of the dev server.
 This will rewrite imports in your modules using NodeJS module resolution before they are served to the browser.